Organizers of the grassroots festival hope to give neighbors and music lovers a fun, free day of live music.

 “What I realized was people love that, and you just have to kick it off,” Monko said.
 “The more people hear about it, the more people will participate.”

 Performers will play 30- to 60-minute sets.
 There’s no charge for the event and no fees for the players (although organizers encourage tipping).
 Porches provide the root of inspiration for the event, but Monko said front yards, back yards, and side yards all are fair game, too.

 The borough government has given its blessing to the event, but is not a participant.
 No streets will be closed for Porchfest.
 Attendees are encouraged to walk, ride bikes, or take public transit.
-Stick with NJ Pen for further details as we have them.

 Get more local news that matters.
 Check out NJ Pen on Facebook and Twitter, or click here to become a supporter.